linusdunkers/cwtch-ui/README.md

 - Follow the steps above to fetch `libCwtch-go` and `tor` (these will fetch Android versions of these binaries also)
 - run `flutter run` with an Android phone connect via USB (or some other valid debug mode)

+### Building on MacOS

+- get https://git.openprivacy.ca/cwtch.im/libcwtch-go/ and run `make macos`
+- copy the resulting libCwtch.dylib into this folder
+- Download and install Tor Browser (it's currrently the only way to get tor for macos)
+- `flutter build macos`
+- `./macos/package-release.sh`

+results in a Cwtch.dmg that has libCwtch.dylib and tor in it as well and can be installed into Applications

 ### Known Platform Issues